 Scientists study the nature of the universe, its properties, the life that exists within it, and the laws that govern the behaviour of all matter.
 As a student you will investigate the big issues confronting our planet including climate change, diagnosis and treatment of disease, healthy lifestyles, food sustainability, and conserving biodiversity.
 The importance of science in determining the wellbeing of our society is recognised by industry, business and government.

-UWA is ranked first in Australia for Agricultural Sciences, Biological Sciences, Environmental Sciences and Engineering, and Marine/Ocean Engineering by the Academic Ranking of World Universities in 2018.
+UWA is ranked first in Australia for Agricultural Sciences, Biological Sciences, Environmental Science and Engineering, and Marine/Ocean Engineering by the Academic Ranking of World Universities in 2020.
 We boast staff who are among the world’s leading teachers and researchers.
 Their research will form an integral part of your learning experience.

 - February and July